Atlas975/Notes/MachineLearning/ErrorMeasures/Cross-entropy.md

 ___
 # Cross-entropy
 - Measures the difference between the distribution of the true labels and the distribution predicted by the model.
 Lower cross-entropy = model predictions closer to the actual distribution
-- This is often used as a loss function
+- This is often used as a loss function for multi-class classification problems

 $$L=-\frac{1}{m}\sum y_{i}\cdot \log(\hat{y_{i}})$$